 - Staff understood the requirements of legislation and guidance when considering consent and decision making. - Staff supported patients to make decisions.
-Where appropriate, they assessed and recorded a patient's mental capacity to decide.
+Where appropriate, they assessed and recorded a patient's mental capacity to make a decision.

 Are services caring?

 We rated caring as Good because: